What do you do?

 The workplace culture is incredibly diverse.
 In a team of eight, we currently have colleagues from the UK, Italy, Germany, Poland, and Brazil.
 Diversity also applies to our internal discussions, where divergent views are encouraged and challenge is welcome.

-There is also a strong sense of public service, not surprising given many of us have past experience of working in other central banks and public institutions.
+There is also a strong sense of public service, not surprising given many of us have experience of working in other central banks and public institutions.